Dr Jay Wright

 Sports Exercise and Physiology

 I have an extensive research background in exercise training and the associated cardiac risks from endurance training.

 Procedure safety and cost effectiveness

 Regional and National Responsibilities

-- Chair of the heart failure subgroup for the Institute of Cardiovascular Medicine and Science
+- Institute of Cardiovascular Medicine and Science – chair heart failure subgroup

 Current membership of professional regional and national bodies